procore/documentation/other_procore_apis/bim_web_viewer.md

   }
 }
 ```
-Initializes the WebViewer with the camera.
+Initializes the Webviewer with the camera.

 `swEnable [boolean]`